Before you implement

 Before you decide to use this integration, review the following sections and consider the impact to your reporting processes:

 Before you can begin using A4T, you need to request that your account be provisioned for the integration.
-Use this form to request to be provisioned.
+Use the Marketing Cloud Integrations Provisioning Form to request to be provisioned.

-This A4T integration requires that you implement the following library versions, depending on whether you want to use redirect offers with A4T or not:
+This A4T integration requires that you implement the following library versions (or newer), depending on whether you want to use redirect offers with A4T or not:

-This integration requires that you implement the following library versions (or newer) if you do not plan on using redirect offers with A4T:
+This integration requires that you implement the following library versions (or newer) if you do not plan on using redirect offers with A4T.
+The order listed is the order of operations.

-To use redirect offers with A4T, you must implement the following library versions (or newer):
+To use redirect offers with A4T, you must implement the following library versions (or newer).
+The order listed is the order of operations.

-Download and deployment instructions are listed in Adobe for Target Implementation .
+Download and deployment instructions are listed in Analytics for Target Implementation .

 - This integration is enabled on new activities when you select to use Analytics as the reporting source.
 After you make the implementation changes described in this document, your existing activities are not impacted.